OVVO-Financial/Finance/stress_test.md

 # Stress Testing
-Overview of stress testing procedure whereby analysis is restricted to the CLPM quadrant of returns and `NNS.reg()` is utilized to uphold multivariate dependence structure.
+Overview of stress testing procedure whereby analysis is restricted to the CLPM quadrant of returns and `NNS.reg()` is utilized to uphold the multivariate nonlinear dependence structure ([even beyond regressor support](Images/extrapolations.png)).

 ## Data
 Assuming you have historical returns for securities of interest